qingkaikong/blog/43_support_vector_machine_part1/README.md

 <img src="https://raw.githubusercontent.com/qingkaikong/blog/master/43_support_vector_machine_part1/figures/figure_3.jpg" width="450"/>

 In fact, there can be infinite number of lines to separate the two groups, we need a way to select one to be our model.
 Which one you will choose?
-In a more extrem case, like the following figure, which line you want as your model, the red line, or the black line?
+In a more extreme case, like the following figure, which line you want as your model, the red line, or the black line?

 <img src="https://raw.githubusercontent.com/qingkaikong/blog/master/43_support_vector_machine_part1/figures/figure_4.jpg" width="460"/>

-I guess most poeple will choose the red line as our boundary to separate the two groups.
+I guess most people will choose the red line as our boundary to separate the two groups.
 But why?
 What's the reason we choose the red line instead of the black line?
 You can say, it is just intuition: the black line is too close to the blue circle on the left, or too close to the red rectangle on the right.
 The red line seems far away from both groups, and it makes us feel safer to treat it as the boundary.
 Why feel safer?
-Because the further the boudary away from the groups, the less chance we will make mistakes if the object moves a little.
-For example, look at the following figure, if we have one blue circle (indicated as the darker blue) moves a little bit, it intersects with the black boudnary.
+Because the further the boundary away from the groups, the less chance we will make mistakes if the object moves a little.
+For example, look at the following figure, if we have one blue circle (indicated as the darker blue) moves a little bit, it intersects with the black boundary.
 This is saying that, we might classify this blue circle as orange rectangle group, since it is fall on the other side of the boundary.
 But if we choose the red boundary, it will be correctly classified.
 This is why we say it feels safer to choose the red boundary, it will commit less errors.

 <img src="https://raw.githubusercontent.com/qingkaikong/blog/master/43_support_vector_machine_part1/figures/figure_4_2.jpg" width="460"/>